 It's time to start full time school with the other children

-If your child seems exhausted at the end of the day, let them have some quiet time or even a nap when they get home.
-Also let your child get used to school life before introducing afterschool activities.
-Likewise keep your first few weekends quiet for recharging.
+If your child appears tired at the end of the school day, it's a good idea to allow them some quiet time or even a short nap when they get home.
+It's important to let them adjust to the demands of school before introducing after-school activities.
+Similarly, keeping the first few weekends quiet can provide them with the opportunity to recharge and adapt to their new school routine.

-Most children come home tired but happy, however if you notice a change in your child's behaviour we ask that you let us know as soon as possible.
-Our staff are on hand to help and offer support and guidance.
-They also have access to fantastic selection of resources.
+While most children come home tired but content, if you notice any changes in your child's behavior, we kindly request that you inform us as soon as possible.
+Our staff is readily available to provide assistance, support, and guidance.
+They have access to a wide range of valuable resources to address any concerns or challenges your child may be facing.

 Soon adds up and is the equivalent of your child missing: